hmans/three-elements/site/docs/guide/getting-started.md

 </script>
 ```

 This will import three-elements straight from [jspm](https://jspm.org/)'s wonderful CDN and automatically resolve whatever dependencies it may have, including Three.js itself.
+(You can also use any other NPM hosting service that automatically resolves and imports dependencies.)

 ## Standalone (the old-fashioned way)